arizvisa/ida-minsc/docs/static/matching.rst

 This project actually implements a number of these filtering methods to avoid the user having to implement this themselves.
-This is done by providing what are known as :ref:`matchers` for the various types that IDA exposes to a user.
-These :ref:`matchers` let a user provide a keyword argument describing the method to filter with which will then be used to return the filtered types to the user.
+This is done by providing what are known as :ref:`matching-functions` for the various types that IDA exposes to a user.
+These :ref:`matching-functions` let a user provide a keyword argument describing the method to filter with which will then be used to return the filtered types to the user.